 Is Spying On Text Messages Illegal?

-To spy on text messages is illegal as it violates a person’s privacy.
-By spying, it is meant unauthorized surveillance over one’s mobile device without his or her consent.
+The common rule is that it is illegal to spy on text messages because it violates a person’s privacy.
+By spying, it’s meant unauthorized surveillance over one’s mobile device without their consent.

-On the other hand, there are circumstances under which one person can track text messages from a cell phone of another.
+On the other hand, there are circumstances under which one person can track text messages from one cell phone of another.
 However, they are limited to some specific cases:

 - when parents monitor their underage children;

-- when a business owner supervises employees, who know and agree to surveillance;
+- when a business owner supervises employees, who know and agree to such surveillance;

 - when one person sets up monitoring software on a device he or she owns personally.